 Food Service Volunteers welcome groups and individuals to serve meals and help with preparation.

 Christmas Card Stuffing - 2014 Christmas Cards are complete.
 Christmas Card stuffing for 2015 happens in late October.
 Call in late August/early October to volunteer.

 Jubilee Acres Volunteers do outside cleaning and maintenance at the Mission’s retreat center as well as inside cleaning in the spring and fall, preparing the lodge and grounds for day camp and other events.
 This is a great intergenerational activity.

 Table favors are a piece of candy (no gum please) attached to a small note with a scripture verse or encouraging word.
 We need 200 for lunch and 300 for supper.
 What a fun time to gather the kids, a Sunday School group or your senior group and have a Table Favor Party!
 Just drop off the completed table favors at the Mission’s front desk.
 Rescue Mission staff and volunteers take every opportunity to let guests know how much they are valued and loved and one way to do this is to provide a “table favor” at each place setting.

-4th Street Thrift Store volunteers must be age 15 or older.
-Merchandise, bag at register, clean on Tuesday 10am-5pm, Wednesday, Thursday and Saturday 9am-5pm and Friday 9am-3:45pm.
+4th Street Thrift Store volunteers must be age 14 or older.
+Merchandise, bag at register, and clean on Wednesday 10am-5pm, Monday, Tuesday, Thursday and Saturday 9am-5pm and Friday 9am-3:45pm.